ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 single server, but possibly realized by multiple physical devices).

 Messaging interactions are organized around _rooms_.
 All messaging interactions take place in the context of a room.
+(Some non-messaging interactions may take place outside of a room, such as operations to fetch information required to set up a room.)
+Rooms have a notion of
-Rooms have a notion of _user participation_ as well as _client membership_, both tracked as lists.
+_user participation_ as well as _client membership_, both tracked as lists.
 Rooms additionally have policies about things like how the room may be joined and what capabilities each member/participant has.